-If someone knocks at your door claiming that they need to gain entry, to read your meter for example, be certain that they have the correct identification and that you are confident they have a valid reason for entering your home.
+If someone knocks at your door claiming that they need to gain entry, perhaps to read your meter for example, be certain that they have the correct identification and that you're confident they have a valid reason for entering your home.

 Consider having a spy hole and door chain fitted for extra security.

 Neighbourhood Watch schemes operate around the UK and anyone can get involved.
 They are set up to allow local people to help the police cut crime and are led by volunteer co-ordinators who get everyone together to discuss how they can make their area a safer place to live.

 Contact your local police and ask to speak to the Crime Prevention officer to find out how you can play a part.